Posted on: November 25, 2022

-We’ve detailed below our top tips for staying safe on social media and having fun.
+We’ve detailed below tour top tips for staying safe on social media and still having fun.

 It’s essential to keep your social media passwords safe.
 Fraudsters can easily access passwords that are short or easy to guess.

 Don’t use the same password on different accounts, change your passwords regularly and don’t share them with anyone else.

 Most social media platforms let you change your privacy settings so only certain people can view your posts.
 Instagram and Twitter let you make your account private so only people connected with you can see what you write.

 If you’re not sure how to check your privacy settings, ask a friend or family member to take a look at them for you.

 While it’s nice to keep family and friends up to date with everything going on in your life, it’s vital to make sure you don’t put yourself or anyone else at risk.

 You may want to show off your holiday photos, but it’s best to wait until you’re back home.
 Otherwise, you could be advertising to burglars that your house is empty.

 Another tactic scammers use is to post a ‘viral’ challenge that ask you to comment the answers to questions like the name of your first pet or your mother’s as a rouse to find your ‘movie star name’.
 However, these are actually common security questions and they then use the answers to reset your passwords online.

 Take care to avoid giving away too much personal information about yourself and your loved ones.